Skip to main content

 • invariants and constraints that all conforming implementations must preserve.

-The goal is to keep the Hub itself minimal, conservative, and neutral, while allowing rich behavior to live in protocol modules, jurisdiction adapter modules, sub chains, and off-chain applications.
+The goal is to keep the Hub itself minimal, conservative, and neutral, while allowing rich behavior to live in protocol modules, jurisdiction adapter modules, and off-chain applications.

 1.2 Audience